MahdiRazzaque/azan-dashboard/README.md

 # Password Security
 # Generate a password hash using: node src/utils/generate-password-hash.js
 ADMIN_PASSWORD_HASH=your_generated_password_hash
-# IMPORTANT: If you change SALT after setup, your password hash will no longer work!
+# IMPORTANT: If you change SALT after set-up, your password hash will no longer work!
 SALT=your_strong_random_salt_string

 # Voice Monkey API Token (for Alexa announcements)
 VOICEMONKEY_TOKEN=your_voicemonkey_api_token

-# MongoDB Connection String (optional, defaults to mongodb://localhost:27017/azan_app)
-MONGODB_URI=mongodb://user:pass@host:port/database_name

 # Server Port (optional, defaults to 3002 if not set)
 PORT=3000